Top 10 Tea Brand in Germany

 A Brief History of Tea in Germany

-Tea was first introduced to Germany in the 17th century by Dutch traders.
-It quickly became popular in East Frisia, a region in northern Germany, where the East Frisian tea culture was born.
-This tradition involves a unique tea ceremony and is one of the highest per capita tea-consuming areas in the world.
-Over the years, tea has become an integral part of German culture and is enjoyed throughout the country.
+Dutch traders in the 17th century first introduced German tea, and it soon became popular in East Frisia, a region of northern Germany, where it was part of a unique tea ceremony known as East Frisian customs.
+This tradition of tea has created an area that guzzles up more per head than anywhere else on Earth.
+Over the years, tea has become an essential part of German culture and is drunk throughout the country.

 Top 10 Tea Brands in Germany